[Expired] 125k offer on New Amex Hilton Honors Business Card

 Benefits of the Hilton Honors Business Card

-Welcome Offer – The card is offering 75,000 Hilton Honors points after spending $3,000 within the first three months, and another 25,000 points after spending an additional $1,000 within the first six months (100,000 points total).
-This is a solid offer.
+Welcome Offer – The card is offering 100,000 Hilton Honors points after spending $3,000 in the first 3 months.

 Hilton Honors Gold Status – For as long as you have the card.